-

 What kind of card relation can I create using Mind Map view?

-You can create parent and child relations using the Mind Map view.
+You can create hierarchical relations using the Mind Map view.

 Was this article helpful?